 Learn how sale-leasebacks can help your hotel, restaurant, franchise, and more.
 Our financial advisors are here to monetize your real estate and help your business grow.

 Are There Any Disadvantages?

 There are no real disadvantages.
-A sale-leaseback deal lets a developer cash out and get a sale earlier than they might otherwise.
+A sale-leaseback deal lets a developer cash out of the real estate to pay off debt or use the funds for new hotel development.
 But there are other benefits to all of the parties.
 You get a hotel investor who’s got an experienced operator/franchisor/management company to operate an asset and gain a return on investment.
 It’s usually an investor who is not in the business of operating assets like this.
-They’re buying a management team to operate an asset—if they’re satisfied with the quality and qualifications and the capability of the team they’re buying the asset from.
+They’re leasing to a management team to operate an asset.

 The sale-leaseback model is more typical in Europe than in the U.S. but now It’s coming here because investors overseas are looking for assets in the U.S., and they’re using a structure they’re comfortable with.
 This seems to appeal to certain types of developers who want to cash out.
 It keeps the developer in place and it makes the investor comfortable.
-They’re buying an operation.
+They’re buying real estate with the management in place.
 They don’t have to reinvent the wheel and they’re comfortable with the structure.